 Stop Complaining and Start Repairing – Reciprocity Starts with You

 The next step is up to you.
-You can retreat and give up or you have the ability to redesign healthy, supportive relationships with people who you you may have given up on.
+You can retreat and give up or you can redesign healthy, supportive relationships with people who you may have given up on.
 Reinventing relationships and creating new possibilities starts with a conversation.
 Use this approach, and I guarantee you’ll be pleasantly surprised by the outcome.

 When you focus on helping others first, in turn, they will want to help you.
 This is how you’re going to be remembered and this is a powerful step to building a well-respected personal brand.
 Additionally, everyone achieves their goals together.
 After all, when you change the conversation, you change the outcome, and that includes making your life easier and more enjoyable.